 Antique Brass: This is brass that has already been oxidized to achieve a darker patina.
 Brass is a metal alloy of copper and zinc and so is naturally nickel-free.

-Plated Metals: We use both Gold Plated and Antique Silver Plated chains in our Classic Line.
-These pieces are more affordable due to the process of having a thin layer of gold or silver coated to a base metal rather than having a significant amount of karat gold.
-Plating can wear off over time, but proper care can be taken to extend its life (see below).
-We do our very best to source only plated materials that do not use nickel as the base metal.
+Plated Metals: We use both Gold Plated and Silver Plated metals in some of our earrings as well as in the wire we wrap the stones with.
+Plated metals consist of a thin layer of gold or silver over a base metal of brass.
+Plating can show wear over time, but proper care can be taken to extend its life (see below).

 Simple ways to prolong the life of your jewelry: